KCarretto/Arsenal/docs/agent_guide.md

 More information on Actions can be found in the database.md documentation file.

 ### Fact Collection
 It is recommended that the Agent be capable of collecting facts about a Target system for ease of use.
-While the only two required facts are the Target's hostname and MAC addresses, many other facts are useful for collection.
-Please see the database.md documentation's Target section for more information on the default factsets.

 ## Working with the Arsenal HTTP C2